Our Core Values in Action

 K4 – 5TH GRADE

 New Beginnings classifies our students in pre-Kindergarten through fifth grade.
 Students engage in developing reading, writing, and listening skills, speaking, thinking, figuring, problem-solving, and exploring science and history.
 Students also actively participate in arts and crafts, signaling, playing musical instruments, physical fitness and health, and Spanish.
 New Beginnings will be introduced to monthly service projects.
 Each grade level is expected to carry out a monthly service project.
-Each grade level will carry out a mission and participate in the annual mission trip.
+Each grade level will participate in a monthly mobile classroom learning experience/field trip to stimulate the learning concept.

 6TH – 8TH GRADE

 New Horizons classifies our sixth through eighth-graders.
 These years are extremely critical academically, socially, and emotionally.
 Spiritual growth and social development are heavily emphasized at this level.
 A well-defined pathway is established for each student upon entering sixth grade.
 Students skills, knowledge, interests, and talents are cultivated and nurtured through enrichment activities.
 Students work with parents, counselors, and teachers to select an enrichment pathway.
 Pathways introduce students to career explorations.
 Our Academy operates to prepare all students for post-secondary education and training.
-Courses of studies include Bible classes and Biblical integration throughout academics to enhance spiritual growth; Core studies in science, social studies, language arts, and mathematics; Algebra I, Geometry I, and Spanish I may be taken in middle grades for one unit of high school credit each, drama, communications, chorus, band, art, classical music (piano and violin), physical education, team sports, and technology.
+Courses of studies include introductory Bible classes and Biblical integration throughout academics to enhance spiritual growth; Core studies in science, social studies, language arts, and mathematics; Algebra I, Geometry I, and Spanish I may be taken in middle grades for one unit of high school credit each, drama, communications, chorus, band, art, classical music (piano and violin), physical education, team sports, and technology.
 All Pathway classes and extra-curricular activities are available based on interest and participation.
-Each grade level will carry out a mission and participate in the annual mission trip.
+Each grade level will participate in a monthly mobile classroom learning experience/field trip to stimulate the learning concept.

 9TH – 12TH GRADE

 New Directions classifies our students in grades nine through twelve.
 Our vision is demonstrated in all of our students.
 However, it is exemplified at its peak in New Directions – A New Generation for excellence!
 These students show excellence that governs NHND Prep's five guiding principles: increased faith, excellence in image/appearance, academic excellence, stewardship, and family and community responsibilities.
-Students in grades ten through twelve have the option to participate as a full-day education student or as a UMS student.
-Full day education students report to school Monday through Friday for an entire school day.
-The UMS (University Model School) is a college-simulated program in which students follow a college-style schedule reporting to school for academics on Mondays, Wednesdays, and Fridays.
-Tuesday and Thursdays student participate in their pathways determined by their skills, knowledge, and interests.
-Students have the opportunity to participate in four options: 1) work-study, 2) internship, 3) study lab, 4) specialized extra-curricular activities.
-Along with the core course studies, students study drama, art, technology, team sports, physical education and health, chorus, band, classical music, and communications.
+Students in grades ten through twelve have the option to participate as a full-time or part-time education student (Perfect for Home-schoolers).
+Full-time education students report to school Monday through Friday for an entire school day.
+Along with the core course studies, students study biblical theology, drama, art, technology, team sports, physical education and health, music, and communications.
 Through the dual enrollment program, students have the opportunity to receive both high school and college credits while still enrolled in high school.
+Each grade level will participate in a monthly mobile classroom learning experience/field trip to stimulate the learning concept.